WWE News: Hall Of Famer Harley Race Passes Away – The Wrestling World Reacts

 The world lost a true wrestling legend and icon on Thursday as WWE Hall of Famer Harley Race passed away.
-Two weeks ago, The Inquisitr reported that Race had cancelled all of his upcoming bookings due to being hospitalized.
-He has been battling lung cancer for quite a while now and his family had hoped that he would soon be back and better than ever, but he was not able to win this battle out of the ring.
+Two weeks ago, The Inquisitr reported that Race had canceled all of his upcoming bookings due to being hospitalized.
+He had been battling lung cancer for quite a while, and his family had hoped that he would soon be back and better than ever, but he was not able to win this battle out of the ring.

 Harley Race, an eight-time NWA World Champion, was 76-years-old.